-- 2 Write a program to generate a series of first 50 even numbers - 3.
-Write a program to generate tables from 2 to 20 with first 10 terms - 4.
-Write two programs, which may be used to input a sentence.
+2 Write a program to generate a series of first 50 even numbers

+- 3. Write a program to generate tables from 2 to 20 with first 10 terms - 4.
+Write two program segments, which may be used to input a sentence.
 Terminate when Enter key is pressed.
-(Use for and while loop) - 5.
-Write a program to enter the numbers till the user wants and at the end it should display the count of positive, negative and zeros entered. - 6.
-Write a program to find the range of a set of numbers.
-Range is the difference between the smallest and biggest number in the list. - 7.
-Write programs to display the following patterns
+(Use for and while loops).

+5. Write a program to enter the numbers till the user wants and at the end it should display the count of positive, negative and zeros entered.

+6. Write a program to find the range of a set of numbers.
+Range is the difference between the smallest and biggest number in the list.

+7. Write a program to display the following patterns.